 Interest rate risk: Borrowings under the Credit Facility bear interest at specified rates, plus specified margins (described in note 7 to our Q3 2022 Interim Financial Statements), and expose us to interest rate risk due to the potential variability of market interest rates.
 In order to partially hedge against our exposure to interest rate variability on our Term Loans, we have entered into various agreements with third-party banks to swap the variable interest rate (based on LIBOR plus a margin) with a fixed rate of interest for a portion of the borrowings under our Term Loans (described above).
 At September 30, 2022, the fair value of our interest rate swap agreements was an unrealized gain of \$19.6 million (December 31, 2021 - net unrealized loss of \$6.9 million).
-The change in the fair value of the swaps is a result of the extended and additional interest rates would cause a further increase in the amount of the gain.
+The change in the fair value of the swaps is a result of the extended and additional interest rate swaps we entered into in February 2022, as well as recent increases in the forward interest rates compared to our fixed rates.
+An increase in forward interest rates would cause a further increase in the amount of the gain.